 - On a foil-lined baking sheet, toast marshmallows under a broiler, turning as necessary, until all sides are golden brown.
 Keep a close eye on them as they can burn rather quickly.

-- Just as the marshmallows are finishing up, put ice cream, milk, and yogurt in the blender.
+- Just as the marshmallows are finishing up, put ice cream and milk in the blender.
 Combine briefly, then add toasted marshmallows and blend until incorporated.
-Don't overblend or it will be too melty.
+Don’t overblend or it will be too melty.
 If this happens, adding an extra scoop of ice cream will thicken it up a bit.

 - Pour shake into a glass and top with some whipped cream and some crushed graham crackers.
 If you have some leftover marshmallows, you can toast those up and use that as a garnish as well.